Change to another of our global sites.

 Stadiums are here to stay

-Stadiums have always aimed to deliver immersive fan experiences and investments in the area continue to this day.
-There are more than 10 stadiums which have an investment of over USD 1 Billion.
+Stadiums have always aimed to deliver immersive fan experiences and investments in them continue to this day.
+There are more than 10 stadiums which have an investment of over USD 1 billion.

 BAI TfL case study icon tower